netconstructor/geocat-1/docs/eng/users/source/admin/harvesting/index.rst

 	- *Name* - This is a short description of the node.
 It will be shown in the harvesting main page.
 	- *Z3950 Server(s)* - These are the Z3950 servers that will be searched.
 You can select one or more of these servers.
 	- *Z3950 Query* - Specify the Z3950 query to use when searching the selected Z3950 servers.
 At present this field is known to support the Prefix Query Format (also known as Prefix Query Notation) which is described at this URL: http://www.indexdata.com/yaz/doc/tools.html#PQF.
+See below for more information and some simple examples.
 	- *Icon* - An icon to assign to harvested metadata.
 The icon will be used when showing search results.

 - **Options** - Same for the WebDAV harvester above.